Can You Weld Sheet Metal?

 The second mistake is not using the right type of wire.
 When welding sheet metal, you should use a wire that is thinner than the metal you are welding.
 This will allow you to create a strong weld without burning through the metal.
 The third mistake is not using the right welding technique.
 Tack welding is the best technique to use when welding sheet metal.
 This involves welding small sections of the metal together instead of welding the entire piece at once.

-Read More: How To Learn Sheet Metal Fabrication?
+Read More: How To Fabricate Sheet Metal?

 What Are the Safety Precautions When Welding Sheet Metal?